vikranth22446/car_traffic_simulation/README.md

 (3) make build: To just build it
 ```
 ## Running the CLI
-After building the code, you can run a cli to start the server or run commands.
+After building the code(make build), you can run a cli to start the server or run commands.
 Running ee126_car_simulation executable gets the following description.
 ```sh
 NAME: